Large deviations for stochastic fluid networks with Weibullian tails: Complementary proofs

 \subsubsection{Lipschitz continuity of the reflection map}

-In this section, we prove the Lipschitz continuity of the regulator map and the buffer content component map in the product $J_1$ topology.
+Now, we are ready to conclude Section~\ref{subsec:Proof of Proposition j1-product-uniform-continuity-regulator} with the proofs of Proposition~\ref{j1-product-uniform-continuity-regulator} and Theorem~\ref{lipschitz-continuity-phi}, which are the Lipschitz continuity of the regulator map and the buffer content component map, respectively, in the product $J_1$ topology.
 We start with the Lipschitz continuity of the regulator map $\psi$.